ACADEMIC INFORMATION AND POLICIES

 Students should be aware that additional requirements may be imposed for certification or licensure (even once a plan of study has been prepared) if such requirements are imposed by outside licensing or accrediting agencies.
-A plan of study may be subject to revision to reflect such additional requirements.
+A plan of study may be subject to revision to reflect such additional requirements

-The school deans, in conjunction with graduate coordinators and the Associate Director of Graduate Studies, reserve the right to make changes in faculty assignments and, if necessary, cancel announced courses.
+The school deans, in conjunction with graduate coordinators and the Associate Director of Graduate Admissions, reserve the right to make changes in faculty assignments and, if necessary, cancel announced courses.
 The deans also reserve the right to limit class size and to refuse registration when class limits have been reached.

 Students are encouraged to register early – at least one month prior to the start of the semester or the summer session – to help ensure that the course(s) they plan to take will meet the minimal enrollment requirement and will actually be taught.

 The SIS provides an opportunity for matriculated students, with faculty sponsorship and approval of the graduate coordinator, to design and develop their own projects and learning experiences.
 Graduate students planning an SIS must complete the approval process by the last day of the drop/add registration period for a semester or term.

 Occasionally, an academic department may offer an experimental course, labeled X98, to determine its value to the total departmental program or in response to a particular request from a group of students

 Graduate students may register for classes in one of six ways:

 Web: Matriculated graduate students who have a MyBanner Account are able to register via the web.
 Web registration is available to matriculated students only.